shenwei356/seqkit/doc/docs/tutorial.md

     So we could split hairpins by the first letters by defining custom sequence ID parsing regular expression `^([\w]+)\-`.

-    By default, `faskit` takes the first non-space letters as sequence ID.
+    By default, `seqkit` takes the first non-space letters as sequence ID.
     For example,

     |   FASTA head                                                  |     ID                                            |